 This project received funding from PTEN Research.

-This mouse model can be requested from Mustafa.Sahin@childrens.harvard.edu.
+This mouse model can be obtained from the European Mouse Mutant Archive (EMMA; ID 14917).